Is Bankruptcy right for you

-Before applying for Bankruptcy you must decide if it is appropriate for you.
+Before applying you must decide if bankruptcy is right for you.
 There are a number of factors to consider.

-- How much can you pay towards your Debts?
+- Can you pay anything towards your debts?

 - What will happen to your home?

-If you can make reasonable payments towards your debts each month you should also consider the alternative debt solutions including a DMP and IVA.
+If you can make reasonable payments towards your debts bankruptcy may still be a good option.
+However you should also consider the alternative debt solutions.

-Is Bankruptcy Appropriate if you are a Home Owner?
+Is Bankruptcy right for you if you are a Home Owner?

 As a home owner going bankrupt does not mean you automatically have to sell your property.
+It might still be right for you.
 However it is important to understand the potential risks.

 How your property is affected will depend on the amount of equity in it.
 If there is very little you should be able to keep it as long as you maintain the mortgage payments.